-The Great British Boycott: Migrants Are Planning to Abandon Their Jobs for the Day to Protest Brexit Racism
+British Immigrants Are Going on Strike for a Day to Protest Brexit Racism

 Britain sometimes feels like a very different place since the EU referendum.
-While the country struggles to work out what it voted for on the 23rd of June, anti-immigrant rhetoric is on the rise and there's been a spike in the number of hate crimes.
+While the country struggles to work out what it voted for on June 23, anti-immigrant rhetoric is on the rise, and there's been a spike in the number of hate crimes.

 That said, xenophobic attitudes are as likely to be found in the corridors of Westminster as they are on the streets.
 Government ministers have taken to describing EU citizens living in the UK as bargaining chips.
 Companies have been warned they will be asked to produce lists of foreign workers.

 Matthew Carr has had enough.
-He's one of the organisers of One Day Without Us – a day of action aimed at reminding the public and politicians of the positive impacts of immigration on British society.
+He's one of the organizers of One Day Without Us—a day of action aimed at reminding the public and politicians of the positive impacts of immigration on British society.

-On the 20th of February, 2017, migrants and their supporters are being invited to walk out of work and universities, to shut down restaurants and to make clear their contribution to British society through their absence.
+On February 20, 2017, migrants and their supporters are being invited to walk out of work and college, to shut down restaurants, and to make clear their contribution to British society through their absence.
 I caught up with Carr to find out more.

-VICE: Hi Matthew.
-What made you decide to do something about this?
+VICE: What made you decide to do something about this?

-Matthew: For more than two decades there's been this degenerative debate about immigration, in which it's only treated by much of the media as a negative problem – as a burden.
+Matthew Carr: For more than two decades, there's been this degenerative debate about immigration, in which it's only treated by much of the media as a negative problem—as a burden.
 This was bad enough before the Brexit referendum.
-I don't accuse those who voted for Brexit as wanting this to happen, but it has legitimised xenophobia and other racist attitudes that were once out on the fringe.
+I don't accuse those who voted for Brexit as wanting this to happen, but it has legitimized xenophobia and other racist attitudes that were once out on the fringe.

 What do you hope will happen?

 We've called it a national boycott.
-We recognise we are a group forming day-by-day, hour-by-hour.
+We recognize we are a group forming day by day, hour by hour.
 It's not for us to call a strike.
 We're inviting people to take the day off work.
 There are other people who will be unable or unwilling to do that because they might risk losing their jobs.
 We have talked about people staging demonstrations on their lunch breaks.
 People can have a rolling protest in which people in a particular company take part in shifts.
 We would also like businesses to close.
 We're inviting people to pull their kids out of school.
 But people may choose to do something within schools.
 Some people may choose to throw a party in their area.
 The more creatively people can interpret this and bring what they want to bring to it, the better.

 What's the inspiration behind this?

 I was familiar with these one-day protests in Italy and the US.
-The one in the States took place in 2006 and that was the largest mobilisation of undocumented immigrant workers in US history.
-It had more than one million people participate in various forms of boycott.
+The one in the States took place in 2006, and that was the largest mobilization of undocumented immigrant workers in US history.
+It had more than 1 million people participate in various forms of boycott.
 That was done specifically in response to a proposed law to make it easier to deport migrant workers.
 You had people who risked deportation by stepping out of their jobs for that day.